 - Import your Blogger blog into WordPress.
 I won’t lie to you: this is the scary part.
 But I survived, and you will, too.
 Open your WordPress dashboard, and go to Tools > Import and select Blogger.
 You will need to install the Blogger Importer plugin (don’t forget to activate it), and then follow the directions on the screen.
 This step will take a while, especially if you have a lot of content to import.
 Just for kicks, put on your heart rate monitor and watch it go wild. 😉

 Remember, you broke up with Blogger.
-You want people to meet your shiny, new WordPress blog, not hang around with your ex.
+You want people to meet your handsome, new WordPress blog, not hang around with your ex.

 More good stuff to read:

 Blogger To WordPress Migration Guide with Permalink & SEO – Don’t waste your time trying to move your Google followers to your new blog.
 In typical, fickle fashion, Google no longer supports that app.
 Another thing I learned the hard way.

 Blogger to WordPress: Top 10 Most Common Mistakes – I think I made at least 8 of those.

 5 details not to miss when you move from Blogspot to WordPress – I missed one.